We all feel a little lost from time to time…

 - How Therapy Can Help You Overcome Low Self-Esteem

 Do you feel lost or alone?
-Trying figure out who you are and where you fit in to this thing called life?
-Perhaps working on your identity can help you to discover who you really are and to develop the courage to develop and become your true identity.
+Trying to figure out who you are and where you fit into this thing called life?
+Perhaps working on your identity can help you to discover who you really are and develop the courage to grow and become your true identity.

 How Therapy Can Help You Overcome Low Self-Esteem